Boeing BOLD Scholarships

 Application Forms: (PDF)

 Applications for the Boeing Opportunity for Leadership Development (BOLD) scholarships are now being accepted.
-Ten scholarships, $2500 each, will be awarded in each of the following schools: John Cook School of Business, Parks College of Engineering, Aviation and Technology, and College of Arts and Sciences.
+Ten scholarships, $4800 each, will be awarded in each of the following schools: College of Arts and Sciences, John Cook School of Business, and Parks College of Engineering, Aviation and Technology.

 To be eligible, a student must:

 - Be a sophomore (as of the beginning of the Fall 2015 semester), junior, or senior (not graduating prior to May 2017) with a SLU cumulative GPA of 3.2 or above;

 - Have a